vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 Visits to this kind of small website have been declining for years: visitors have to take the initiative themselves to find them, and the content rarely changes.
-Users' attention has therefore shifted to large websites (such as Nos.nl or Petapixel.com, with their paid editorial teams) and social media platforms such as Facebook that serve as meeting places.</p>
+Users' attention has therefore shifted to large websites (such as can.com or Petapixel.com, with their paid editorial teams) and social media platforms such as Facebook that serve as meeting places.</p>

 That is why we saw a need for an intermediate form especially for photo clubs: something between the relatively unvisited websites